Leah-5157/MyShop/README.md

 ### Security

 * Password strength is validated using zxcvbn to ensure strong passwords.
 * Product prices are always retrieved from the database to ensure accuracy and prevent inconsistencies.

+### Caching

+* Implemented distributed caching using Redis to improve performance and reduce database load for frequently accessed data.

 ### Testing

 * We performed integration tests in the repository layer against a temporary database created specifically for testing and deleted at the end of the test.
 * We performed unit tests in the service layer using a mocking framework like Moq to isolate and test functions with complex logic.

 ### Example Client

 We developed a small client using HTML and JavaScript to demonstrate an online store that uses this API.

+---

+### Additional Updates and Features

+- Added Content Security Policy (CSP) headers for improved security
+- Implemented Rate Limiting middleware to prevent request abuse
+- Introduced secure management of secrets using `Manager secret`
+- Integrated distributed caching using Redis for performance improvements
+- Created Docker support for the project to simplify deployment
+- Implemented JWT authentication stored in HttpOnly cookies for better security
+- Passwords are hashed including unique salt fields to increase security